Enumerated Classes with Associated Data in Kotlin

 println(UserEnum.USERNAME.ordinal) // print 1

-We can also embed enumerations within the other, and we can apply everything seen so far at any level; for example, an enum inside another enum:
+We can also embed enumerations within one another, and we can apply everything seen so far at any level; for example, an enum inside another enum:

 enum class Meses {